 6.2.2.3 Requirements

 Efforts shall be made to avoid multibeam receiver acoustic saturation of the backscatter data.
+Raw multibeam backscatter data must contain intensity values and be capable of being successfully imported and processed into a backscatter mosaic.

 7 Features